Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-After exploring the monastery and making your wish, descend a steep path toward the vibrant village of Dhakmar, known for its striking red cliffs and dramatic landscapes.
-This remarkable setting makes Drakmar one of the most visually captivating locations along the Upper Mustang trekking route.
+After exploring the monastery and making your wish, descend along a steep trail toward the vibrant village of Dhakmar.
+This village is famous for its striking red cliffs and dramatic landscape.
+This unique setting makes Dhakmar one of the most visually captivating stops along the Upper Mustang trekking route.

 Day 11: Trek to Ghelling